It’s one of Canada’s largest cities, so there should be no surprise that there is an endless number of things to do in Vancouver.

 Exploring Lighthouse Park is super easy with an array of hiking trails weaving and winding through the ancient trees that stand before you.
 Lighthouse Park is also a great place to watch the sunset from with the sun setting over Burrard Inlet and beyond.

-What makes Vancouver so appealing to pretty much anyone and everyone who visits or is planning to is the fact that there are so many parks within 10 to 30 minutes’ drive or ferry from downtown Vancouver.
+What makes Vancouver so appealing to pretty much anyone and everyone who visits is the fact that there are so many parks within 10 to 30 minutes’ drive or ferry from downtown Vancouver.

 Stanley Park might be the best place to relax in Vancouver, but Cyprus Provincial Park takes the win for the number of hiking trails and bike trails available for you to choose.

-Visiting a university anywhere in the world while on holidays can be a strange thing to do and you might be wondering why it’s one of the best things to do in Vancouver but to tell you the truth, its seriously one of the most beautiful campuses on earth.
+Visiting a university anywhere in the world while on holidays can be a strange thing to do.
+You might be wondering why it’s one of the best things to do in Vancouver but to tell you the truth, its seriously one of the most beautiful campuses on earth.

 There are not too many universities in the world that can say they have their botanical gardens and what makes this garden even more special is that now and then, you can catch a glimpse of Vancouver’s surrounding mountains often with ice and snow still latched on to the slopes.